ldynia/archcolider/4.ADRs/2000 Feedback System.md

 ## Consequences

 **Positive:** Reviews will encurage users to compose own menus, base on recomendations.
-Ghost kitchen can make even better food.
-Incorporating 3rd parties for feedback aquisitoin would offload neccessery work to specilized companies and focuing on core values of the business.
+Incorporating 3rd parties for feedback aquisitoin would offload neccessery work to specilized companies and focus food pharmacy on core values of the business.

 **Negative**: Content can be voulgar.